dechamps/FlexASIO/BACKENDS.md

 In both modes, the latency numbers reported by WASAPI appear to be more reliable than other backends.

+WASAPI provides a feature called [loopback recording][], which makes it possible to capture whatever audio signal is being played through an output device.
+This feature is supported by PortAudio (and FlexASIO), which exposes it in the form of extra "virtual" input devices whose names end with `[Loopback]`.
+To record the audio flowing through a particular output device, simply use the corresponding loopback device.
+Note that this feature cannot be used if the output device or loopback device are operating in exclusive mode.
+The signal is mirrored near the end of the Windows audio engine pipeline, after all APOs (including CAudioLimiter) but before conversion to integer.
+The mirrored signal is expected to be a bit-perfect reflection of the samples passing through the Windows audio engine as long as: 32-bit floating-point samples are used (which is normally the case if the [`sampleType`][] option isn't used), and the sample rate and channel count match the Windows settings for the device (this can be enforced by disabling the [`wasapiAutoConvert`][] option).
+If the sample type, sample rate, or channel count don't match, then the usual automatic conversions will occur.

 The WASAPI backend cannot redirect the stream if the default Windows audio device changes while streaming.